Top 3 Best Seneca County Public High Schools (2025)

-The top ranked public high schools in Seneca County, NY are Mynderse Academy, Waterloo High School and South Seneca Middle/high School.
+The top ranked public high schools in Seneca County, NY are Waterloo High School, Mynderse Academy and Romulus Central School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Seneca County, NY public high school have a Graduation Rate of 90%, which is more than the New York average of 87%.
+Seneca County, NY public high school have a Graduation Rate of 88%, which is equal to the New York average of 88%.

 The school with highest graduation rate is Mynderse Academy, with 90-94% graduation rate.
 Read more about public school graduation rate statistics in New York or national school graduation rate statistics.

-Minority enrollment is 12% of the student body (majority Hispanic), which is less than the New York public high school average of 58% (majority Hispanic and Black).
+Minority enrollment is 12% of the student body (majority Hispanic), which is less than the New York public high school average of 61% (majority Hispanic).

 School